argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/running-a-model-or-program.md

 ## Run

-This will run the application on SN nodes.
+As part of this step, the model is trained on the RDUs by passing in the PEF file and the training dataset.
+The location of the **pef** file generated in the compile step is passed as an argument to the run command.
+Below is the example of the ```run``` command that train a LeNet model.

 ```bash
 srun python lenet.py run --pef="pef/lenet/lenet.pef"
 ```

-The location of the **pef** file generated in the compile step is passed as an argument to the run command.

 ## Test (Optional)